Lewis County Beekeepers' Association is a

 and parts of Thurston/Cowlitz Counties.

 We are a volunteer-run organization

 donations that keep our events & services

-* To help members start & sustain bee colonies, sharing expertise through meetings, workshops, & our mentor program;
+* To help members start & sustain bee colonies, sharing expertise through meetings, classes, workshops, & our mentor program;

 * To serve county residents by removing unwanted colonies & swarms at no cost, saving bees for new beekeepers;